Search This Blog

 1929 - Closed, as licence renewal refused under powers to limit number of licensed premises in an area.

-RISING SUN (Be aware of the Sun in Lane End too, some of the same surnames for publicans appear at both).
+RISING SUN (Be aware of the Sun/Old Sun in Lane End too, some of the same surnames for publicans appear at both).
 Had stabling.

 1833 - Thomas Stroud "Rising Sun Public house" Common Slough (Spittal Square).